Keep Making a Difference with a Legacy Gift.

 PLANNED GIVING TO BOCA HELPING HANDS

-There are numerous methods available to make planned gifts to assist Boca Helping Hands in its endeavors.
-Boca Helping Hands has established the Boca Helping Hands Endowment Fund, Inc. to be the recipient of any planned gifts.
-As with any planned gift or issue involving one’s estate, you should seek out the legal and financial advice of an attorney or tax professional.
+There are numerous methods available to make planned gifts to assist in sustaining Boca Helping Hands endeavors over the long term.
+Boca Helping Hands has established the Boca Helping Hands Endowment Fund, Inc. to receive any planned gifts and help stabilize our finances over time.
+As with any planned gift or issue involving one’s estate, you should seek out the legal and financial advice of a financial advisor or tax professional.

 For more information please contact